Attorney & Law Firm Marketing 101

 Frequently Asked Questions

 Your clients ask you tons of questions.
 WRITE THEM DOWN.
 Look at your old emails.
 Think about what they ask.
 Posts that address these questions provide great content that will attract people searching for answers to these questions using Google (or other search engines).
 This content also provides great social media content as well.
+I have a good referral that specializes in law firm SEO and blogging.
+Feel free to contact me here and I’ll make an introduction.

 The beauty of this type of blog content is it educates other attorneys that you network with.
 It keeps you top of mind when someone comes to them with a problem that you solve.